Mercedes-AMG GT: 2017 facelift

-Features

-The GT's exterior design was kept similar to that of the preceding SLS AMG.
-It features the wide wheel arches, lower bodywork, and fastback sloping roofline of the SLS AMG, but uses conventional forward-opening doors instead of the iconic gullwing style pioneered by the 300 SL in the 1950s.
-The large bonnet and slim windscreen have been retained.
-The vehicle structure is made up of 93% aluminium, with the front module base made up of magnesium.
-The exterior lead designer was Mark Fetherston, whose previous works include the W176 A-Class, the CLA-Class, and SLS AMG.
-The interior, designed by Jan Kaul, features a large centre console and decorative elements in a leather and carbon polymer design.
-The trunk offers room for a medium-sized suitcase.

 Specifications and performance

-The GT uses a front mid-engine, rear-wheel-drive layout, with the engine positioned inside of the vehicle's wheelbase.
+The GT uses a front mid-engine, rear-wheel-drive layout, with the engine positioned inside the vehicle's wheelbase (behind the front axis).
 The spaceframe chassis and body are made out of aluminium alloys, while the trunk lid is made of steel and the hood is made of magnesium.
 The suspension system is a double wishbone unit at the front and rear, with forged aluminium wishbones and hub carriers.

 The car is powered by a 4.0-litre M178 twin-turbocharged V8 engine.
 The engine is in "hot inside V" configuration—with exhaust manifolds and turbochargers inside the cylinder banks to reduce turbo lag—and uses dry-sump lubrication.
 Power is sent to the rear wheels through a seven-speed AMG SPEEDSHIFT dual-clutch transmission; the GT S variant employs an electronically controlled mechanical limited-slip differential.
 In a road test executed by Car and Driver, the GT S accelerated from 0–97 km/h in 3.0 seconds, completed the quarter mile in 11.2 seconds and attained a top speed of 193 mph.